What's New .... Updated Sept '21

 For more background and pages click here:

-The Build Story has again been updated and there's more to come ....
+The Build Story hasn't been updated for quite a long time, but there will be more to come ....

 Between 1933 and 1935, John Cobb’s Napier-Railton race car set a number of lap records at the Brooklands race track in the UK.
 In doing so he established a one lap record of 143 mph.
 No one beat that record before the Brooklands track was closed during WWII.
 The car also broke many endurance speed records.